SzpakKamil/SymbolPicker/Sources/SymbolPicker/SymbolPicker.docc/Extension/SymbolPickerDismissType/SymbolPickerDismissType-OnSymbolSelect.md

 ## Overview

 The `onSymbolSelect` case specifies that a `SymbolPicker` view is dismissed automatically as soon as the user selects a symbol.
-It has a fixed `id` of `0` and is applied using the `.symbolPickerDismissType(.onSymbolSelect)` modifier.
+It has a fixed `id` of `0` and is applied using the `.symbolPickerDismiss(type: .onSymbolSelect)` modifier.
 This dismiss type is suitable for streamlined workflows where a single symbol selection completes the user’s task.

 ### Example Usage
 ```swift